slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_17-building_skills_in_python.rst

 Since I spend a lot of time on skill upgrades for my clients, my books are oriented around that theme.
-It's something that I learned from `Jim Bullock <http://www.dorsethouse.com/authors/bullock.html>`_ : there's a :strong:`Clue Absorption Rate`, and you can't exceed that rate.
+It's something that I learned from `Jim Bullock <http://www.dorsethouse.com/authors/bullock.html>`_ : there's a **Clue Absorption Rate**, and you can't exceed that rate.
 These books are about building skills incrementally.